redpanda-data/connect/website/blog/2020-04-18-sneak-peek-at-bloblang.md

 My life has no meaning.
 Also, mapping is one of the most common boring tasks in stream and event processing.
 Given Benthos is meant to specialise in the boring and mundane it makes sense to treat mapping as a first class citizen.

-Up until now the story for mapping documents in Benthos has been to use [JMESPath][processor.jmespath], [AWK][processor.awk] or a string of the general purpose [JSON processors][processor.json].
+Up until now the story for mapping documents in Benthos has been to use [JMESPath][processor.jmespath], [AWK][processor.awk] or a string of the general purpose JSON processors.
 Time and time again it has been made apparent that it ain't good enough for many use cases.

 I should mention at this point that there's also the option of [IDML][idml], and although Benthos hasn't supported it internally there is a solution to [running it in your pipeline][processor.subprocess].